nikhilnayak98/sdn/README.md

 Analyses tcp packet for unique malicious strings to block the host.

 ### 2.2. dns_monitor.py
-Analyses dns requests to malicious urls and blocks the host.
+Analyses dns requests to detect malicious urls and blocks the host.
 <br/><br/>

 ## 3. Network Scan Based